 Sandra Timmermann, a gerontologist

-The U.S. Department of Health and Human Services says if you reach the age of 65 you will have a 70% chance of needing some type of Long Term Health Care Service before you die.
+The U.S. Department of Health and Human Services says there is over a 50% chance you will need help with at least two activities-of-daily-living or need supervision due to memory loss.
 Knowing these facts having a plan that addresses this risk is key to a balanced retirement plan.

 Experts suggest seeking the help of a specialist in Long-Term Care Insurance to make sure you have the correct benefits and pricing based on your age and health.